Guys with Kids: Critical response

-Guys With Kids received generally negative reviews from critics.
+Guys with Kids received generally negative reviews from critics.
 On Metacritic, the show received a score of 38 out of 100, from 25 reviews, indicating "generally unfavorable reviews".
-Rotten Tomatoes rated season 1 as 7% based on reviews from 28 critics, with the critical consensus: "Worthless and abysmal, Guys with Kids is pitiful in its lack of humor and plot."
+Rotten Tomatoes rated season 1 as 7% based on reviews from 30 critics, with an average rating of 3.4/10 and the critical consensus reads: "Worthless and abysmal, Guys with Kids is pitiful in its lack of humor and plot."

-Glenn Garvin of the Miami Herald was only one of a few who gave a positive review, saying "Guys With Kids is a perfect confection of witty dialogue and slapstick action."
-Matt Zoller Seitz of New York Magazine stated "I expected to hate Guys With Kids...
+Glenn Garvin of the Miami Herald was only one of a few who gave a positive review, saying "Guys with Kids is a perfect confection of witty dialogue and slapstick action."
+Matt Zoller Seitz of New York Magazine stated "I expected to hate Guys with Kids...
 My animosity faded after about five minutes, when it became clear that the show wasn't terribly interested in the kids."
 Diane Wertz of Newsday gave it a D and stated "Nothing to see here.
 Move on."
 Matt Rouse of TV Guide wrote, "The season's most depressingly generic and retro sitcom, so squishy and lacking in edge it might as well been written in nerf".